Criminal Court Process in Los Angeles

 Preliminary Hearing

-In the misdemeanor case, once your case is set for pre-trial if you're unable to resolve the case, you're unable to get it dismissed then you end up setting the case for trial.
+In the misdemeanor case, once your case is set for pre-trial, if you're unable to resolve it or get it dismissed, you end up setting the case for trial.

 Trial and Sentencing in a California Criminal Case

-Both scenarios, felony or misdemeanor, you're entitled to have a jury and the jury would have to find that you're unanimously guilty of whatever you're charged with, otherwise they'll find you not guilty which will also have to be unanimous or they'll be a hung jury which basically means that not all of the jurors can agree on a verdict as it relates to the particular charges that you're charged with.
+In both scenarios, felony or misdemeanor, you're entitled to have a jury, and the jury would have to find that you're unanimously guilty of whatever you're charged with.
+Otherwise, they'll find you not guilty, which will also have to be unanimous, or there'll be a hung jury, which means that not all of the jurors can agree on a verdict regarding the particular charges you're charged with.

-If you're convicted in the case, you'll ultimately be sentenced by the judge that heard all of the evidence and then that judge will punish you for what you did.
+If you're convicted in the case, you'll ultimately be sentenced by the judge who heard all of the evidence, and then that judge will punish you for what you did.
 Your attorney will have a chance to argue on your behalf.

-So, that's a thumbnail sketch of how the criminal process works, but there's all kinds of little sub-issues and blow-up issues that I tried to touch upon in this home page and throughout this website.
+So, that's a thumbnail sketch of how the criminal process works, but there are all kinds of little sub-issues and blow-up issues that I tried to touch upon on this home page and throughout this website.
 I've got videos.
-I've written books on some of the more major crimes, so I encourage you to take a look at areas that pertain to you.
+I've written books on some of the more major crimes, so I encourage you to look at areas that pertain to you.

 Contact Hedding Law Firm for Help

-Let's get an expectation of what you're looking at in the case and let's figure out exactly what we can do to put you in the strongest position to get out of the criminal justice system because nobody wants to be in the criminal justice system because you lose control of your life.
+Let's get an expectation of what you're looking at in the case, and let's figure out exactly what we can do to put you in the strongest position to get out of the criminal justice system.
+Nobody wants to be in the criminal justice system because you lose control of your life.

-You'll lose control of your future and it is a dangerous, unforgiving system that if you don't handle it the right way — you don't get the right attorney — you don't get the right strategy, then you're not going to get the right result.
+You'll lose control of your future, and it is a dangerous, unforgiving system that if you don't handle it the right way—you don't get the right attorney—you don't get the right strategy—you're not going to get the right result.
 Pick up the phone.
 Take the first step now.
 I stand ready to help you.